michaleb/CarND-Capstone/README.md

 subscribes to : **/base_waypoints**, **/current_pose**, **/image_color**
 publishes to : **/traffic_waypoint**

 I implemented the 'process_traffic_light' method of the tl_detector and it uses the car's current position to determine which base_waypoints are closest to the car and subsequently determines, from a list of traffic light coordinates, which traffic light is closest and ahead of the car.
 Once this is ascertained the tl_classifier executes the clasification of the images from the **/image_color** messages to obtain the color of the traffic light and if it is RED publishes its waypoint index.
-The tl_classifier was implemented using SSD and was done by Wenhan (Team Lead).
+The tl_classifier was implemented using SSD and was done by Qianqiao and Wenhan (Team Lead).

 **2.** The **Planning** subsystem provides the trajectory for the car to follow it comprises the waypoint loader and the waypoint updater nodes.